webda2l/symfony-docs/messenger.rst

 .. tip::

-    If you have installed the MakerBundle, you can use the ``make:messenger-middleware`` command to bootstrap the creation your own messenger middleware.
+    If you have installed the MakerBundle, you can use the ``make:messenger-middleware`` command to bootstrap the creation of your own messenger middleware.

 .. _middleware-doctrine: